News, Page 2

 Ph.D. student awarded U.S. Department of Energy research fellowship

-A Mizzou Engineer has been selected to participate in a U.S. Department of Energy (DOE) research fellowship program designed to support graduate students working on energy-related research.
+A Mizzou Engineer has been selected to participate in a U.S. Department of Energy (DOE) research fellowship program designed to support graduate students.

 Team devising methods to make computer chips more energy efficient, sustainable